andmatand/anput/README.md

 * [Cross-Platform Game File](http://unfinishedblog.org/temp/anput.love) (Linux, Mac OS X, Windows; requires [LÖVE](http://love2d.org) 0.8.0)

 ##History
-One day in 2003 (when I was 16 years old), I was watching [Strong Bad Email #4](http://www.homestarrunner.com/sbemail4.html).
+One day in 2003, I was watching
+[Strong Bad Email #4](http://www.homestarrunner.com/sbemail4.html).
 At the end, Strong Bad plays a game that is supposed to be [Temple of Apshai](http://en.wikipedia.org/wiki/Temple_of_Apshai) but is